uyfhtdrwww2024/MuGSI/README.md

 python DataPreTransform_TU.py --dataset $dataset_name$
 ```

+## Download pre-trained GNN models

+To download the pre-trained GNN models as teachers, go to xxx

 ## Run MuGSI

 To run MuGSI, here is an example that uses LaPE, the student model is MLP, teacher model is GIN, the hyper-parameters to control graph-distillation, cluster distillation and node distillation are indicated by `--graphPoolingReg`, `--ClusterMatchingReg` and `--RandomWalkConsistencyReg` respectively.